Soy: Tackling Some of the Misconceptions

 Micro and Macronutrients

-Alongside being a powerhouse of plant-based essential amino acids, soy provides micronutrients like B vitamins, potassium, calcium, zinc, and magnesium.
+In addition to being a powerhouse of plant-based essential amino acids, soy provides micronutrients such as B vitamins, potassium, calcium, zinc, and magnesium.
 These micronutrients support overall health in different ways, including immune function, metabolic and bone health, and stress management.
-Basic macronutrients are protein, fat, carbohydrate, and fiber, and being a nutritionist, I can’t talk enough about the importance of prioritizing fiber.
-Meat-based sources of protein do not contain any fiber, whereas edamame contains around 8g for one cup!

 Adding more whole food sources of soy is easy and simple!
-Cooking with tofu or tempeh can be a fun experiment in the kitchen if you’re new to a more plant-based style of cooking.
+Cooking with tofu or tempeh can be a fun kitchen experiment if you’re new to a more plant-based style of cooking.
+Or simply add edamame as a snack, or toss it on salads or into stir-fry to boost the protein and fiber content of your meal.

 A few more of my favorite tempeh dishes: